 - Fate/stay night:

 - The Hero Shirou and Big Bad Kotomine seem to enjoy saying each others' full name, especially when yelling.
 More the former than the latter.

-- Kitomine seems to be fond of saying Shirou's full name, for dramatic effect and to savor the fact that he is speaking to the adopted son of his old Arch-Enemy Kiritsugu Emiya.
+- Kitomine seems to be fond of saying Shirou's full name, both for dramatic effect and to savor the fact that he is speaking to the adopted son of his old Arch-Enemy Kiritsugu Emiya.
 All other cases of "Say My Name" in this game are appropriate for the situations but Kitomine loves going out of the way to say "Emiya Shirou" even when a simple "you" would do.

 - Shirou will also yell "SAABEERR!" a lot, particularly when he summons her during his fight with Rider.

 - Maji de Watashi ni Koi Shinasai!: Tatsuko, at one point during the Ryuuzetsuran route, is reduced to repeating "Yamato-kun" over and over again while fighting.

 - A number of the main villains of the Phoenix Wright: Ace Attorney series yell out the name of their most hated enemy when defeated in court.